gd858/kick-VOD-downloader/README.md

 - **Selenium WebDriver** will open an actual browser session (Chrome) to extract video links from Kick.com.
 - **yt-dlp** is a powerful video downloader that supports various platforms, including YouTube and Kick.com.
 It will download the videos from the selected links.

-## Contribution

-Feel free to submit issues, fork this repository, and submit pull requests.
-Contributions are welcome to improve the tool or add new features.

 ## License